NREL/rdtools/docs/sphinx/source/index.rst

 RdTools provides two methods for soiling analysis.
 The first is the stochastic rate and recovery (SRR) method (Deceglie 2018).
-This method works well when soiling patternsfollow a "sawtooth" pattern, a linear decline followed by a sharp recovery associated with natural or manual cleaning.
+This method works well when soiling patterns follow a "sawtooth" pattern, a linear decline followed by a sharp recovery associated with natural or manual cleaning.
 :py:func:`.soiling.soiling_srr` performs the calculation and returns the P50 insolation-weighted soiling ratio, confidence interval, and additional